Courtesy of the New Jersey Pine Barrens

 Virginia and Maryland began sending pig iron to England and Scotland in the 1720s.
 Other colonies soon followed suit.
 (Production of bar iron seems to have been limited.)
 The new law helped the exporters, but made colonial expansion nearly impossible.
 When a group of colonials packed up and moved to the frontier, they were forbidden to build forges with which to make metal tools for development of their settlement.
 They were supposed to take their tools with them.
 Hammers, knives, saws, and all metal things have weight.
 Horses can only pull so much weight, so what was going to be left behind?
 Clothes?
 Food?
 Kitchen utensils?
 Muskets and ammunition?
 How and from where were pioneers supposed to get nails?

 Americans complained to Parliament that the law was unfair.
 It prevented them from making full use of raw materials on land they owned, which Englishmen in the mother country were not prevented from doing.
 The law would make impossible development of western lands the colonials had legally bought.
 It treated Americans as if they were not Englishmen with full rights and privileges.
 However, the complaints were ineffective.
 Parliament did not repeal the law.

-Americans were already smuggling, an English tradition, and trying to cheat on taxes, another English tradition.
+Americans were already smuggling, an English tradition, and cheating on taxes, another English tradition.
 Now, in order to expand to the west and make room for the many people who continued to migrate to the colonies, they became lawbreakers.
 In April 1775, when the Revolutionary War began, there were more forges in the American colonies than in all of Great Britain.
 There hadn’t been as many in 1750.